GWphua/aws-notes/README.md

    - Gives you a personalized view into the performance and availability of the AWS services underlying your AWS resource
    - Displays relevant and timely information to help you manage events in progress, and provides proactive notification to help you plan for scheduled activities
    - Can aggregate data from an entire AWS Organization

+## VPC & Networking

+### IP Addresses in AWS

+- Internet Protocol version 4 (IPv4)
+  - Private IPv4 is fixed for EC2 instances even if you start/stop them.
+  - EC2 instance gets a new public IP address every time you stop then start it.

+- Elastic IP
+  - Allows you to attach a fixed public IPv4 address to EC2 instance
+  - Has ongoing cost if not attached to EC2 instance, or if the EC2 instance is stopped.

+- Internet Protocol version 6 (IPv6)
+  - Every IP address is public.

+### VPC, Subnet, Internet Gateway, NAT Gateways

+#### Virtual Private Cloud (VPC)

+- Private network to deploy your resources
+- A VPC is linked to a specific region
+  - Need multiple VPC if we are working in multiple AWS regions.

+#### Subnet

+- Allow you to partition your network inside your VPC
+- AZ-specific resource
+- A public subnet is a subnet that is accessible from the internet.
+- A Private subnet is a subnet that is not accessible from the internet.
+- To define access to the internet and between subnets, we use Route Tables.

+#### Internet Gateway

+- Helps our VPC instances connect with the internet
+- Public subnets have a route to the internet gateway.
+- NAT Gateways (AWS-managed) & NAT Instances allow your instances in your Private subnets to access the internet while remaining private.

+### Security Groups and Network Access Control List (NACL)

+- NACL
+  - First line of defense for EC2 instance
+  - Firewall which controls traffic from and to subnet
+  - Are attached at the Subnet level
+  - Rules only include IP addresses.

+- Security Groups
+  - A firewall that controls traffic to and from an EC2 instance
+  - Can have only _ALLOW_ rules
+  - Rules include IP addresses and other security groups.